Cyberwarfare and Iran: March 2025

-LabDookhtegan launched a cyberattack against Iranian oil rigs jamming their comms and electronic guidance systems and crippling and disrupting satellite network connectivity of 116 ships.
+LabDookhtegan launched a cyberattack against Iranian oil rigs, jamming their communications and electronic guidance systems, while disrupting the satellite network connectivity of 116 ships.

-Codebreakers hackers released entire database records of bank sepah from upto 1925.
+Codebreakers hackers released entire database records of bank Sepah from up to 1925.

 Iranians hacked public announcement speakers from an Israeli kindergarten.

-In the January 30th Iranians failed to hack Gemini accounts product of Google.
+In the 30 January Iranians failed to hack Gemini accounts product of Google.

 In February Minister of intelligence hacked 2 terabytes of data from Israeli police.

-In March a 30000 ddos bot network was discovered originating in Iran.
+In March, a 30,000-node DDoS botnet originating in Iran was discovered.